 Complete the following procedures to set up a custom link (with parameters and values) that sends existing iOS or Android app users directly to specific content within the app.

 To create a custom deep link:

+The deep_link_value can be based on a SKU, post ID, path, or anything else.
 We strongly recommend agreeing with your developers on a system that allows for you to enter dynamic values on your chosen parameter, so you can generate many different deep links that go to different content within the app, without any further changes to the app code by the developers.

 - After receiving confirmation from the developers that the app behaves according to the selected parameters and values, in the AppsFlyer dashboard, go to Engagement & deep linking > OneLink Custom Links.

 - Click the link you created in the previous guide.